 Visit Kew Gardens, the largest and most diverse plant collection in the world and London's largest UNESCO World Heritage Site.

 Below we tell you everything you need to know about Kew Gardens tickets, including how much tickets cost, who is eligible for a discount ticket, how to visit for free, as well as some useful visiting tips to make the most of our visit.

 Kew Gardens Tickets

-The number of visitors currently allowed into the Key gardens is limited and tickets must be purchased online and in advance.
+Because the number of visitors currently allowed into the Key Gardens is limited tickets must be purchased online and in advance.
 Advanced booking is also required for members.
 Visitors without an advance online booking will not be allowed in.